 Consider the matter of rock-bottom prices at Walmart.
-What would a functionalist think of their model of squeezing vendors to get the absolute lowest prices so they can pass them along to core nation consumers?
+What would a functionalist think of Walmart's model of squeezing vendors to get the absolute lowest prices so it can pass them along to core nation consumers?

 Why do you think some scholars find Cold War terminology (“first world” and so on) objectionable?

 Give an example of the feminization of poverty in core nations.
 How is it the same or different in peripheral nations?